 You can manage your categories and tags by going to Administration Panels > Posts > Categories or Tags.

-Categories and tags help organize your content, so your users can find what they want more easily.
+Besides, categories and tags help organize your content, so your users can find what they want more quickly.

-Categories also improves the SEO of your site.
+The most important is that categories also improve the SEO of your site.

 Thanks to categories SEO robots can better rank your content.